qqqwda/pokemeow-autoplay/README.md

 This Python application is designed to automate the process of catching Pokemons in the popular Discord game, PokéMeow.
 Utilizing Selenium and ChromeDriver.

+## ⚠️ Disclaimer
+Please note, while this bot is designed to automate tasks within PokeMeow, users are encouraged to use it responsibly and in accordance with the game's terms of service.
+The developer of this bot assumes no responsibility for any bans or penalties that may result from the use of this bot.
+Users should be aware of PokeMeow's rules and use the bot at their own risk.

 ## Updates 📢 (Please check branch: [captcha-beta](https://github.com/qqqwda/pokemeow-autoplay/tree/captcha-beta))
 - **Captcha Solving Endpoint 🧩**: An update has been made to include an endpoint for Captcha Solving.
 This feature is now fully operational!
 - **New Captcha Solver API ✨**: We are excited to introduce a new API for captcha solving!
 You can find it here: [PokeMeow Captcha Solver](https://rapidapi.com/qqqwda/api/pokemeow-captcha-solver).
 Please note that this service might operate with some delay.